Research suggests that what women think will be their cause of death can often be different from actual reality

 Many women do not associate heart health and cardiovascular disease with something that will happen to them.

-In fact, we seem to believe that this is something that heart attacks rarely happen to women and only affect men
+In fact, we seem to believe that this is something that heart attacks rarely happen to women and only affects men

 The truth is that following menopause the risks of heart attack and stroke for women are similar to those for men…